 Corner of Tsinamdzghvrishvili and Nadiradze streets (east side of the river).

 A pleasant place to browse and sample wines from all over the country.
 This store wins the prize of most interesting entrance and exterior.
-Wine Gallery has two floors; the ground level floor, a showcase of bottled wine, and the basement, a gorgeous wine cellar with red and white wine on tap.
+Wine Gallery has two floors; the ground level floor, a showcase of bottled wine, and the basement, a gorgeous wine cellar with red wine and white wine on tap.

 The staff are quite happy to discuss in depth the merits of each type of wine as long as the place isn’t too busy.
 And it does get busy so pick your times to visit.